 I, [your name], will call out “FFRC!” to my teammates if I see the Four Horsemen of Death – Frustration, Fatigue, Rushing and Complacency – taking control of one of them before one of the Four Instruments of Death – Eyes Not on Task, Mind Not on Task, Being in the Line-of-Fire or Losing my Balance, Traction or Grip – kills them.

 I, [your name], will take time to analyze close calls and small errors—like momentarily losing my balance— and to think about whether it was a state like Frustration, Fatigue or Rushing that I didn’t self-trigger on.
 Or, if the cause was Complacency, then I will work on a survival habit to prevent the close call or small error from happening again.

 4. Work on developing Survival Habits

-I, [employee name], will work on developing a survival habits so that when I get complacent and my mind wanders, I will not end up paying the ultimate price.
+I, [employee name], will work on developing a survival habits so that when I get complacent and my mind wanders, I will not pay the ultimate price.
 The Survival Habits include: